chocrates-test-org/sturdy-octo-succotash/.github/steps/3-copilot-comment.md

 8. Find a solution you like and click `Accept Solution`.
 9. Your `comments.js` file will be updated with your solution.

-### :keyboard: Activity: Push code to your repository from the codespace
+### :keyboard: Activity: Push code to your repository from the editor

 1. Use the VS Code terminal to add the `comments.js` file to the repository: